william-liebenberg/nextjs-tailwind-darkmode/README.md

         const [ mounted, setMounted ] = useState(false)
         const { resolvedTheme, setTheme } = useTheme();

-        // useEffect only runs on the client, so now we can safely show the UI useEffect(() => {
+        useEffect(() => {
             setMounted(true)
         }, [])